Retirement leads to life-changing adventureDecember 29, 2020

 What type of work do you do with MoreSteam?

 I facilitate simulations and study halls, as well as project coaching.
 I like getting to work with people across a wide variety of industries.
 I've worked with the United States Postal Service, the U.S. Navy, and a variety of utility companies, just to name a few.
 Most recently I even facilitated a few simulations for Eli Lilly — this time as a consultant rather than an employee.

 One of the things I really enjoy is helping people through the process improvement activities of the simulations.
 It's great to see the lightbulb go on in their eyes when they get the concept I'm teaching.

 Why do you continue working in Lean Six Sigma after retiring from your full‐time position with Eli Lilly?

 It's funny, I think we all dream of retirement while we're working.
 No meetings, no work, only time to do what you want to do.
 But the truth is, no matter what you consider your dream retirement — fishing, hunting, reading, traveling, etc. — doing that can be fantastic in the short‐term but in the long term it can get boring pretty quickly, at least for the majority of people.

-About five months before I retired, I called (Moresteam CEO) Bill Hathaway, asking if I could help with any teaching or training.
-Teaching has really turned into my passion.
+About five months before I retired, I called (MoreSteam CEO) Bill Hathaway, asking if I could help with any teaching or training.
+Teaching has turned into my passion.
 Helping someone understand a concept or tool keeps me engaged and is exceptionally fulfilling.
-So, even before I retired, I started with Moresteam.
+So, even before I retired, I started with MoreSteam.